pbaker2018/DeveloperProfile/README.md

 # DeveloperProfile

-This is a simple one-page Android App that helped me with my understanding of using 'Constraints' in Android Studio.
+This is a simple one-page non-functional Android App that helped me with my understanding of using 'Constraints' in Android Studio.

 The App uses Kotlin to 'round the corners' of one of the logos.